equinor/fusion-web-components/.changeset/big-seals-tell.md

 '@equinor/fusion-wc-person': patch
 ---

-fixed exports to TS 4.7+
+Fixed an issue with module exports to ensure compatibility with TypeScript 4.7, addressing changes in how ES module interop is handled.